 Deep and rich in Tones, Hemway Blueberry Blue Chalk Paint gives any upcycle project a transformation that's bound to impress.
-This Tones pairs well with accent Toness from our Orange or Yellow Chalk Paint range.
+This tone pairs well with colours from our Orange or Yellow Chalk Paint range.

 - Highly Pigmented